 What can you do (as an employer) to minimise employee fraud?

-The most effective way to minimise employee fraud as an employer is to implement robust management procedures and employee background screening – these measures will ensure staff are adequately investigated and monitored and consider the possibilities for collusion between employees – including conflict of interest.
+The most effective way to minimise employee fraud as an employer is to implement robust management procedures and employee background screening; the implementation of these preventative measures will ensure staff are adequately investigated and monitored and consider the possibilities for collusion between employees – including a conflict of interest.
 Paying attention to only the procedures within your accounts department is not sufficient.
 The same procedures can help you across your operations, including sales and procurement.

 Minimize the chances of employee fraud with the following procedures:

 - Separation of employee responsibilities such as placing orders, recording invoices and collecting debts.

 - Requiring purchase or payment authorisation by more than one person.

 - Compare actual to budgeted expenditure for unexpected patterns.

 - Examine bank reconciliations thoroughly.

 - Scrutinise cancelled cheques and cheques made out to employees or unusual vendors.

 - Review supplier invoices for significant amounts, pricing or volumes.